steinwurf/waf/README.rst

 persistant cache files.
 The reason is that with the sha1 we know that the options passed to add_dependency(...) is the same as during the active resolve.

+Location of the source files is a bit tricky.
+The reason being that Waf will move these files to waflib.extras, this is actually a good thing because if we explicitly import from either waflib.extras or use a relative include such as from . import.
+Then we avoid conflicts with system installed packages with the same name.

+Now when running unit tests our source files will be under:

+- src/wurf/wurf_xyz.py

+Third party dependencies will be under:

+- /home/mvp/bundle_dependencies/some_name

+So

 ------